Chacha-Chen/Explanations-Human-Studies/README.md

 # Machine Explanations Human Studies Literature Survey

 - This repository provides **a summarization of recent empirical studies/human studies that measure human understanding with machine explanations** in human-AI interactions.
 - We focused on **quantative measures**.
-Based on our survey, we idenfied three key concepts for measuring human understanding in human-AI decision making: model decision boundary (g), model error (z), and task decision boundary (f),
+Based on our survey, we idenfied three key concepts for measuring human understanding in human-AI decision making: model decision boundary (g), model error (z), and task decision boundary (f).
+A short description of those three concepts are in the end.
 - In the table, we show the title, AI models used, whether the model predictions were shown or hidden from participants, explanations, and if the study measured any aspects of g, z, or f. ✔️ (or ✖️) indicates that a study measures (or does not measure) a specific aspect of human understanding.
 - Papers are organized chronologically, with the most recent studies listed first.